Scheduling on Windows

 Let's take a sample application (Contacts Application) and step by step guide on how we can schedule vREST NG test cases.

-Note: You can find the source code of sample application at Github.
+Note: You can find the source code of the sample application at Github.

 # Step by Step Guide: